Oleta River State Park is Open!!!

 Making a Reservation

-The number of cabins is very limited, there are only twelve, so making reservations ahead of time is a must.
+The number of cabins is very limited, there are only fourteen, so making reservations ahead of time is a must.
 Specially during our

 "winter" dry season from November through March, try to book as soon as possible to avoid disappointment.
 Reservations can be made up to 11 months in advance.